jivthesh/Python-code-way-series-/README.md

         b)A python file which should have a function to find the middle character of a string, count the number of vowels in a string, calculate the length of the string, calculate the number of words in a string. c)A python file which should show the use of all logical operators of python as different function definitions.

+**Day 5 task**

+1]Write a program in Python which makes use of the Python error handling, your program should include try, catch, raise keyword.

+2]Write a program in Python which makes use of the different match functions(min 3) and the sort function for list, tuples, sets etc.

+3]Write a program in Python to read a text file and print it’s content.

+4]Write a program in Python which should take a string of 3-4 lines and write it to a txt file.